tssan/cftutorials/content/Tutorials/static-page-generator.md

 # My header

+Lorem ipsum.
 Sit et magna dolore id consectetur qui sed cillum magna est incididunt veniam laborum.
 ```

-Couple of things about structure of an article, in official documentation it is called metadata.
+Couple of things about structure of an article.
+In official documentation it is called metadata.

 * Minimal data must be provided in the header of each file.
 These are: `Title` and `Date`.
 * Default `Author` is set in `pelicanconf.py` but you can override it in each document by adding `Author: Your Name` to the header.
 * Other useful metadata headers you may choose to use: `Tags`, `Slug`, `Author`, `Summary`.
 More in docs: [File metadata](https://docs.getpelican.com/en/stable/content.html#file-metadata){:target="_blank"}.

-After file is saved you need to use `pelican generate` command to make changes in `output` folder.
+If `make devserver` command is running then just refresh page to see changes in your website otherwise you need to use `pelican generate` command to make changes in `output` folder.
 Refresh your page and check your first article!

-OR

-If you are using `make devserver` then it is automatically generated - just refresh browser.

 ## Step 6: Changing Theme